Breastplate (tack): History

-The breastcollar harness is one of two standard harness designs, the other being the collar and hames design.
-The breastcollar harness is used to pull light loads, such as at horse shows and for harness racing.
-It can only be used for lighter loads because it places the weight of the load on the sternum of the horse, which is not suitable for heavy pulling, plus it can put pressure on the windpipe and reduce a horse's air supply.

-The hunting or stockman's breastplate
+Hunting or stockman's breastplate

 Being the classic breastplate for English riding, campdrafting or stockwork, the stockman's or hunting breastplate is the most common type.
 It consists of a yoke (with a neck and wither strap), a breast strap at the bottom of the yoke which runs through the horse's front legs and attaches to the girth, and two straps at the top of the yoke which attach to the D-rings of a saddle.
 There are usually buckles for adjusting the size of the yoke as well as the length of the straps which attach to the saddle and girth.
 The hunting breastplate not only helps to prevent the saddle from slipping, but also may be used to attach a Market Harborough or standing and running martingales, which are clipped or buckled onto a ring at the chest.

 The hunting breastplate is most commonly made of leather, and some have elastic inserts on the yoke to help prevent it from restricting the horse's shoulders.
 Those used in endurance riding are commonly made of lightweight nylon or another synthetic material.

 The hunting breastplate is worn by endurance horses, show hunters, fox hunters, equitation horses, eventers (it can be seen used in all three phases), and show jumpers.
 It is also occasionally see in flat racing, as well as steeplechase.

-Disadvantages

 Because the hunting breastplate is attached to the D-rings of the saddle (which are known to be pulled out under great pressure), it is not as reliable as equipment attached to the saddle by means of the billets.
 Therefore, the breastcollar is sometimes preferred on cross-country.
 The hunting breastplate also tends to have a restrictive effect on the shoulder, even when correctly fitted.
 Additionally, a hunting breastplate may cause the tree points of a poorly fitting saddle to dig into the sides of the horse's withers, creating rubs and great discomfort.
 In this case, it is best to get the saddle properly fitted before using a hunting breastplate.